stat545ubc-2023/mda-berkeucar/mini-project-2/mini-project-2.md

 review_cnt_score <- review_cnt_steam_games %>% mutate(review_score=as.integer(gsub("%", "", str_extract(pattern="\\d+%", string=all_reviews)))) # extract the score information from the all_reviews column
 ```

-Now, as far as tidy’ness concern, every table you normally work on or
+Now, as far as clearness concern, every table you normally work on or
 create for a purpose should only contains the relevant information.
 Then, you can assemble these datasets with joins according to your
 favor.
 Here, I first identify the required variables for these questions